Family-Friendly Things to Do in Maui

 Haleakala

-Haleakala is a massive volcano that is just over 10,000 feet in height.
-You will find this volcano inside Haleakala National Park.
-While this volcano has not erupted in more than 200 years, it is still an incredible destination to visit while on vacation in Maui.
-Most families choose to arrive at this volcano early in the morning, so they can drive to the top to watch the sunrise.
+Haleakala is a massive volcano that is just over 10,000 feet in height and is located inside Haleakala National Park.
+While it has not erupted in more than 200 years, it is still an incredible destination to visit while on vacation in Maui.
+Most families arrive at this volcano early in the morning so they can drive to the top to watch the sunrise.

 If you don’t want to watch the sunrise, you can always arrive later in the day to hike the trails along the crater floor.
-Or you can watch as the sun is setting at the end of the day.
+Or you can watch as the sun sets at the end of the day.

 Lahaina